-The legendary Berliner Ensemble, founded by Brecht himself, and the Theater am Josefstadt, the oldest still performing theater in Vienna, are debuting new productions of Die Dreigroschenoper during the upcoming 2021-22 season.
+The legendary Berliner Ensemble, founded by Brecht himself, and the Theater in der Josefstadt, the oldest still performing theater in Vienna, are debuting new productions of Die Dreigroschenoper during the upcoming 2021-22 season.
 We have the scoop on production details, just as theaters begin reopening performance halls to eager audiences.

-“There is a surprising similarity to Berlin 1928 and today,” conductor Benzwi told the KWF about the new production.
+“There is a surprising similarity to Berlin 1928 and today,” reflects Adam Benzwi, Music Director of the new production.
 “The humanity of The Threepenny Opera inspired me: the ambiguity of the lyrics and music: people trying to do the right thing in a hostile world.
 Melodies that want to be warm in a place that doesn’t allow that, rhythms that want to be happy when describing something terrible.”